 The Company is one of Canada's largest grocery, pharmacy and health and beauty retailers.
 It is also a leading provider of apparel and general merchandise.
 The Company offers one of Canada's strongest control label programs, including the President's Choice, Life Brand, no name and Joe Fresh brands.
-In addition, through the PC Plus and Shoppers Optimum / Pharmaprix Optimum loyalty programs, the Company rewards Canadian consumers for shopping at its stores.
+In addition, through the PC Optimum loyalty program, the Company rewards Canadian consumers for shopping at its stores.

 The Retail segment includes the following divisions, each operating as a distinct, but complementary, business.
+In late 2017 the Company discontinued its Emerging business as a separate Retail segment.